golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

 Completed organizational cleanup:

 - SVG string post-processing is now isolated behind `postProcessSvgString()`, which applies named-group merging and stroke-color grouping in one explicit final stage after base SVG serialization.
+- Persistent SVG export options are now grouped in a private internal `config` object.
+Live recording/session state remains in the existing module variables for now.